nefeliand/starter-academic/content/authors/admin/_index.md

   url: https://www.ucy.ac.cy/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include machine and deep learning and specifically how these are incorporated for motion synthesis, motion retargeting.

 # Interests to show in About widget
 interests: